The best places to catch fireworks displays in London for 2022.

 Harrow Fireworks Display

-Harrow Fireworks is celebrating its 11 year anniversary at Byron Recreation Ground.
-With its impressive display, it’s always a popular one.
+Harrow Fireworks is celebrating its twelve-year anniversary this year.
+They throw the event at Byron Recreation Ground and always put on an impressive display, meaning it’s always a popular one.

 Dulwich Firework Display